nbarnhouse/TigoMonitoring/README.md

 - `public/` contains static assets for the client-side
 - `server/` contains the Express App

+## Installation

+1. Open up your editor of choice and run an `npm install`
+2. Run `npm run server` in your terminal
+3. Run `npm run client` in your terminal
+4. Navigate to `localhost:5173`

 ## Usage

 1. Navigate to the main page
-2. Click on the image of the day
-3. View details of the image
+2. View details of the page

 ## Built With